rcravens/kit/README.md

 > 9. `npm run build` to build the front-end assets
 > 10. Insert domain in /etc/hosts file
 > 11. `kit open` to open up a browser tab to the application

+## ⚙️ Provision Servers
+Using `kit new <template>` will quickly create a development environment on your local machine.
+There you can make changes to the application code or changes to the infrastructure code.

+At some point, you will want to deploy your code to other servers for testing and/or production.
+This kit uses Docker Swarm to host your application in a container.
+Once the servers are set up, you can easily scale or rollout a new version.

+Follow these steps to create a server environment:
+1. Manually create the desired number of linux boxes you want in your Docker Swarm.
+Future versions will automate this step, but for now you just need to have the new instances running with public / private ip addresses.
+2. Run `kit make server <name>` where `<name>` is the destination name (e.g., prod, stage, test).
+This will scaffold in the files needed to configure the Docker Swarm server.
+3. Add the ssh key pair to the `.ssh` directory that was created.
+4. Update the `inventory.yml` file with the IP addresses and key pairs for the manager and worker nodes.
+5. Update the `server_settings.yml` file.
+6. Run `kit provision <name>` command.
+This runs an Ansible playbook that provisions and configures your nodes.

+After the above completes, you should have a destination where you can deploy your application.
+Repeat the above steps to create destinations for all your desired environments (e.g., test, stage, prod).

+## 🦄 Deployments
+First we need to configure a Docker container registry for our application.
+1. Run `kit <app> make registry` answer the on-screen questions and you are done!

+Now the deployment process is super easy:
+1. Run `kit <app> image` to build a new production ready Docker image.
+2. Run `kit <app> push <tag>` to tag and push the image to the configured container registry.
+3. Run `kit <app> deploy <dest>` where `<dest>` is one of the servers you set up.
+This will deploy your application to that server.

 ## 💥 Directory Structure